-“ManyChat is really easy-to-use and makes sure the customer has a good experience.
+“ManyChat is really easy-to-use chatbot platform and makes sure the customer has a good experience.
 Tagging and custom fields are what make conversations personal and custom.
 Especially when you’re dealing with hundreds of thousands, if not millions of customers and messages.”

 For you, this means saving time and support costs versus traditional query management.
 In fact, a study published by Business Insider shows chatbots cut customer service costs up to 29% — 46%, depending on your business.

 5. Chatbots respond and solve redundant questions.
 But won’t replace humans for complex problems.